 For example, take the audio tracks of Colloquial Amharic: play them, pause them, utter them, reproduce them and pay as much attention as you can.

 How did it go?
 Repeat it, over and over, until you feel them in your mouth.
 At each iteration, you’ll do it better.
 Leave shame aside: you have to get as close as possible to a native speaker like your life depends on it. 🥴

 This is another formidable way to learn Amharic, successfully and pleasantly.

 I got initially involved with Amharic because I wanted to translate ancient literature.
 Ehm, I’m just kidding: I had a crush on a girl who worked in an Ethiopian restaurant 😀 She installed the trojan virus of the Amharic language in my head.
 Then, it spiralled out of control.

 With the girl, it went nowhere; however, with Amharic, it went far. 🚄

 Searches for an Imaginary Kingdom: The Legend of the Kingdom of Prester John, by Lev Gumilev: the legend of Prester John populated much of Europe’s Middle Ages.

-In an era of intense clashes with muslim powers, Prester John was thought to be the head of a Christian kingdom: some placed it in central Asia, some in Ethiopia.
-It’s hard to comprehend the medieval times without the knowledge of this shadowy individual.
+In an era of intense clashes with Muslim powers, Prester John was thought to be the head of a Christian kingdom: some placed it in central Asia, some in Ethiopia.
+It’s hard to comprehend medieval times without the knowledge of this shadowy individual.